 • Keep the safety of the people on the beach in mind

 • Mozambican permit to launch a boat is obtainable at the Maritime Office in any major town along the coastline.
+Enquire at the local police station whre the maritime office is if you could not find it before you launch your boat.
+You can get a hefty fine for launching without a permit.

 Food